Akkatecture/Documentation/content/docs/walkthrough/your_first_readmodels.md

     }
 }
 ```
-> The `int:Transactions` is purely there for extra flavour
+> The `int:Transactions` is purely there for extra flavour.

 Our simple query model for retreiving the revenue could be as follows.